rust-stuco/lectures/week1/slides.md

 }
 ```

-* Unlike tuples, all elements must be the same type.
+* Unlike tuples, all elements must be the same type
-* The number of elements is always fixed (stack allocated)
+* The number of elements is always fixed at compile time
     * If you want a collection that grows and shrinks, use a vector (lecture 4)
+* Similar to stack-allocated arrays you would see in `C`

 ---